stevenjacobson1/ASUG-AI163/exercises/ex3/ex3.1/ex3.1.1/Exercise 3.1.1: Create a new Joule Skil.md

 <br>Click on the Parameters tab to show the Input & Output parameters.
 <br>Click on the Configure button next to the Skill Outputs
 <img width="1793" height="685" alt="image" src="https://github.com/user-attachments/assets/908a181a-4418-4d76-b18a-bf2b8d9baec9" />
-<br><br>Click on the 'Add Input' button and add the following Inputs with Description.
+<br><br>Click on the 'Add Onput' button and add the following Onputs with Description.
 > [!Note]
   > - All the Identifiers are entered automatically and will be same as ‘Name’ field